bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It is an api that lets us query, change, and delete html elements, and content.

 2. What is an event?

+whenever a user hits a button, or something happens in the code such as an error.

 3. What is an event listener?

+A piece of code that "listens" to see if an event happens, and then executes some section of code when it does.

 4. Why would we convert a NodeList into an Array?

+So that you can use javascripts handy dandy array methods.

 5. What is a component?

+A compenent is a function that creates fully functional elements made of HMTL, CSS, And javascript.
+This allows us to put the same or similar element multiple times easily on the same page across the site.

 ### Git Set up